peter88213/novelyst_editor/docs/usage.md

 ---

-## Split a scene
+## Split a section

-Via **File > Split at cursor position** or **Ctrl-Alt-S** you can split the scene at the cursor position.
+Via **File > Split at cursor position** or **Ctrl-Alt-S** you can split the section at the cursor position.

-- All the text from the cursor position is cut and pasted into a newly created scene.
+- All the text from the cursor position is cut and pasted into a newly created section.
-- The new scene is placed after the currently edited scene.
+- The new section is placed after the currently edited section.
-- The new scene is appended to the currently edited scene.
+- The new section is appended to the currently edited section.
-- The new scene has the same status as the currently edited scene.
+- The new section has the same status as the currently edited section.
-- The new scene is of the same type as the currently edited scene.
+- The new section is of the same type as the currently edited section.
-- The new scene has the same viewpoint character as the currently edited scene.
+- The new section has the same viewpoint character as the currently edited section.
-- The editor loads the newly created scene.
+- The editor loads the newly created section.

 ---

-## Create a scene
+## Create a section

-Via **File > Create scene** or **Ctrl-Alt-N** you can create a scene.
+Via **File > Create section** or **Ctrl-Alt-N** you can create a section.

-- The new scene is placed after the currently edited scene.
+- The new section is placed after the currently edited section.
-- The new scene is of the same type as the currently edited scene.
+- The new section is of the same type as the currently edited section.
-- The editor loads the newly created scene.
+- The editor loads the newly created section.

 ---

 ## Word count

-- The scene word count is displayed at the status bar at the bottom of the window.
+- The section word count is displayed at the status bar at the bottom of the window.
 - By default, word count is updated manually, either by pressing the **F5** key, or via the **Word count > Update** menu entry.
 - The word count can be updated "live", i.e. just while entering text.
 This is enabled via the **Word count > Enable live update** menu entry.
 - Live update is disabled by the **Word count > Disable live update** menu entry.

 **Please note**

-*Live updating the word count is resource intensive and may slow down the program when editing big scenes.
+*Live updating the word count is resource intensive and may slow down the program when editing big sections.
 This is why it's disabled by default.*

 ---

 ## Apply changes

-- You can apply changes to the scene with **Ctrl-S**.
+- You can apply changes to the section with **Ctrl-S**.
 Then "Modified" status is displayed in *novelyst*.
 - If the project is locked in *novelyst*, you will be asked to unlock it before changes can be applied.

 ---